WELCOME TO OUR TRAVEL BLOG

 The Airlines That Serve the Best Champagne

-For champagne aficionados, it has never been a better time to take to the skies–at least in international first and business class, where airlines are fiercely competing to provide customers with the finest libations.
+For champagne aficionados, it has never been a better time to take to the skies–at least on international first and business class flights, where airlines are fiercely competing to provide customers with the finest libations.

 So which airlines serve the best bubbly?
 That might be left up to personal preference, but the following airlines certainly are raising the bar across the board.